Police: Walmart employee steals $40K in lottery tickets - NewsBreak

 Editor’s Note: This version lists the correct age of the arrested Walmart employee.
 The name of the employee is also in this version

-Reports said that police arrested Stephen Donnarumo, 27, from Boardman who admitted to stealing stacks of tickets that were worth approximately $20-$50 each.70-year-old who kidnapped bus full of children, buried them alive approved for parole
+Reports said that police arrested Stephen Donnarumo, 27, from Boardman who admitted to stealing stacks of tickets that were worth approximately $20-$50 each.Johnstown man jailed for 2021 armed robbery

 Police were called just after 7 a.m. to the Walmart on the 2500 block of West State Street in New Castle.